Unit Averaging for Heterogeneous Panels: Methodology

 The class of estimators in \eqref{eqn:avgest} may be motivated by the following representation for the individual parameters $\btheta_i$.
-Assume that $ \btheta_i = \btheta_0 + \bEta_i $ holds for each $i=1,\ldots,N$, where $\btheta_0$ is a common mean component and $\bEta_i$ is a zero-mean random idiosyncratic component.
-In such a setup all units in the panel carry information on $\btheta_0$, and so all units may be useful for estimating $\btheta_1=\btheta_0+ \bEta_1$.
-The vector of weights $\bw$ controls the balance between bias and variance of estimator \eqref{eqn:avgest}.
+Assume that $ \btheta_i$ can be written as $ \btheta_i = \btheta_0 + \bEta_i $, where $\btheta_0$ is a common mean component and $\bEta_i$ is a zero-mean random component.
+All units in the panel carry information on $\btheta_0$, and so all units may be useful for estimating $\btheta_1=\btheta_0+ \bEta_1$.
+The vector of weights $\bw$ controls the balance between the bias and the variance of estimator \eqref{eqn:avgest}.
 Assigning a large weight to unit 1 leads to low bias but may also lead to excessive variability.
-Alternatively, assigning large weights to units other than unit 1 induces bias but may substantially reduce variability.
-Such a trade-off is particularly relevant in a moderate-$T$ setting, defined as the range of values of $T$ for which the variability of the individual estimators $\hat{\btheta}_i$ is of the same order of magnitude as $\bEta_i$.

-In this work we introduce a weighting scheme called minimum-MSE unit averaging weights.
-These weights seek to strike a balance between the bias and variance of the unit averaging estimator.
-We introduce two unit averaging schemes which differ in whether the cross-sectional dimension $N$ is treated as fixed or large.
-In both regimes the weights are chosen by minimizing an estimator of the local asymptotic approximation to the MSE (LA-MSE) of the unit averaging estimator.
-The LA-MSE provides an approximation to the moderate-$T$ MSE of the unit averaging estimator and is justified in detail in the next section.
+Alternatively, assigning larger weights to units other than unit 1 induces bias but may substantially reduce variability.
+This bias-variance trade-off is most relevant in a moderate-$T$ setting, defined as the range of values of $T$ for which the variability of the individual estimators $\hat{\btheta}_i$ is of the same order of magnitude as $\bEta_i$ (see remark \ref{remark:moderate_t} below for a heuristic criterion for detecting a moderate-$T$ setting).
+In this work we introduce two weighting schemes --- the fixed-$N$ and the large-$N$ minimum-MSE unit averaging estimators.
+The key practical difference between the two is that the large-$N$ estimator uses prior information about the similarity of cross-sectional units in terms of the focus parameter.
+In contrast, the fixed-$N$ estimator requires no prior information (see the discussion following eq.\ \eqref{equation:largeNweights} explaining the names of the approaches) These estimators seek to strike a balance between the bias and variance of the unit averaging estimator.
+For both, the weights are chosen by minimizing an estimator of the local approximation to the MSE (LA-MSE) of the unit averaging estimator.
+The LA-MSE contains the leading terms of the the moderate-$T$ MSE of the unit averaging estimator and is justified in detail in the next section.